 Replacing White Flour

 No, it's not an animal product, but white flour is a highly processed product, so it's best to avoid using it whenever possible.
-Opt for whole grain flours, like whole wheat and whole spelt, instead.
+Opt for whole grain flours, such as whole wheat and whole spelt, instead.
 If it's a special occasion, or regular whole wheat flour is too dense for the item you're baking, try using white whole-wheat flour instead.
 You can also try gluten-free flours if wheat allergies are an issue.
-It's best to buy an all-purpose gluten-free baking mix, as individual flours will often lack elasticity, or impart an unpleasant graininess.
+Buckwheat, brown rice, millet and chickpea flours are becoming increasingly available.
+You can experiment with different combinations to see which flours work best for different recipes.

 Looking for recipes to get you started?
 Then head on over to our baking section.